Abel Ferreira: Palmeiras

 Ferreira was announced as head coach of Brazilian club Palmeiras that same day, on a two-year deal.
 He made his debut on 5 November 2020 in the last-16 second leg of the Copa do Brasil in a 1–0 home win against Red Bull Bragantino (4–1 aggregate).
 Three days later, on his Campeonato Brasileiro Série A debut, his team won away to Vasco da Gama.

 On 30 January 2021, Ferreira won his first title as coach with a 1–0 victory over fellow Brazilians Santos in the final of the 2020 Copa Libertadores; only two other non-South American managers had won the tournament before, one being his compatriot Jorge Jesus, a year earlier, also with a Brazilian side, Flamengo.

 On 7 March 2021, Palmeiras won the second leg of the Brazilian Cup final with a 2–0 home defeat of Grêmio, with the aggregate score being 3–0.
 Owing to this result, Ferreira became the first foreign coach to win the competition.
 On 27 November that year, his team retained the Libertadores with a 2–1 extra-time win in the final against Flamengo at the Estadio Centenario in Montevideo.

-The team defeated Athletico Paranaense 2–0 at Allianz Parque on 2 March 2022, winning the Recopa Sudamericana for the first time.
-This was the third international championship won by Ferreira with the side, also making him the club's most successful head coach in those type of competitions.
+The team defeated Athletico Paranaense 2–0 at Allianz Parque on 2 March 2022, winning the Recopa Sudamericana for the first time; this was the third international championship won by Ferreira with the side, also making him the club's most successful head coach in those type of competitions.
+In November they were crowned Brazilian champions and, after the conquest of the Campeonato Paulista the following April, he became the foreign manager with the most trophies in the country.

+In January 2024, shortly after winning another Brazilian League, Ferreira renewed his contract, with the new link running until December 2025.

 Personal life

-Ferreira married Ana Xavier in 1996, with whom he had daughters Inês and Mariana.
+Ferreira married Ana Xavier, with whom he had two daughters, Inês and Mariana.
 In March 2021, he was decorated with the Commander of the Order of Infante D. Henrique.

+In December 2023, following the conquest of the Brazilian title which made him a two-time champion with Palmeiras, Ferreira recalled the sacrifices he made in his playing days, saying that he did not have many girlfriends or go to parties.
+He told the media his evenings were spent at home with his parents watching the Brazilian soap opera 'Tieta' on Portuguese television, which his mother considered too daring and sometimes closed the door on him, and explained that in order to achieve goals people have to "make sacrifices".